smeisler/fsub_extractor/README.md

   --gmwmi-thresh GMWMI_THRESH, --gmwmi_thresh GMWMI_THRESH
                         Threshold above which to binarize the GMWMI image.
                         Default is 0.0
-  --roi2 ROI2           Second ROI file (.mgz, .label, .gii, or .nii.gz).
-If
-                        specified, program will find streamlines connecting
-                        ROI1 and ROI2.
-File should be binary (1 in ROI, 0
-                        elsewhere).
-  --roi2-name ROI2_NAME, --roi2_name ROI2_NAME
-                        What to call ROI2 outputs.
-Default is roi2 --search-dist SEARCH_DIST, --search_dist SEARCH_DIST
+  --search-dist SEARCH_DIST, --search_dist SEARCH_DIST
                         Distance in mm to search from streamlines for ROIs (float).
 Default is 4.0 mm.